alphauslabs/blue-sdk-go/README.md

 The main branch can be broken.
 Make sure to use tagged releases.

-For authentication, check out https://alphauslabs.github.io/blueapi/authentication/apikey.html.
+For authentication, check out this [document](https://alphauslabs.github.io/blueapi/authentication/apikey.html).

 To use the default client(s), you can try something like: